phasegenomics/phasegenomics.github.io/_posts/2018-09-20-starting-assembly-guidelines.md

 * Genetic maps
 * BioNano optical maps
+* 10X (linked-reads)

 Genetic maps contain linkage information between contigs, based on the co-segregation of specific markers on those contigs.
 Genetic maps can be directly used in Proximo scaffolding to constrain placement of contigs in chromosomes.

-Optical mapping can be used to correct errors in the assembly and to perform initial scaffolding.
+Optical mapping or linked-reads can be used to correct errors in the assembly and to perform initial scaffolding.

 3    Common problems in assemblies
 ---------------------